 \section{Introduction}

-X-rays carry direct information from the innermost region around black holes (BH).
-Thermal radiation from an accretion disk \citep{shakura1973a} is up-scattered by inverse Compton effect in a hot plasma, often called the ``corona'', that is located close to the BH \citep{sunyaev1980,haardt1993}.
+X-rays carry direct information from the innermost region around black holes (BHs).
+Thermal radiation from an accretion disk \citep{shakura1973a} is upscattered by inverse Compton effect in a hot plasma, often called the ``corona,'' which is located close to the BH \citep{sunyaev1980,haardt1993}.
 Some of these hard X-rays then irradiate the disk, where they are reprocessed in a process called reflection \citep{george1991, matt1993, krolik1994, blackman1999, ross2005, garcia2010}.
 The strongest feature of the reflection spectrum is typically the fluorescent Fe~\Kalpha line at 6.4\,keV, while the detailed shape of spectrum depends on the parameters of the accretion disk such as its ionization and density \citep{garcia2016}.

-If reflection takes place in the vicinity of the black hole, strong general relativistic energy shifts and special relativistic Doppler boosting affect the spectral shape \citep{lightman1988,fabian1989,tanaka1995,reynolds2003,dauser2010}.
+If reflection takes place in the vicinity of the BH, strong general relativistic energy shifts and special relativistic Doppler boosting affect the spectral shape \citep{lightman1988,fabian1989,tanaka1995,reynolds2003,dauser2010}.
 These effects depend on the observer's viewing angle and carry information about the matter and space-time in the vicinity of the BH \citep[see, e.g.,][]{bambi2021}.
 This includes the BH's spin \citep{reynolds2021}, properties of the disk such as its density and ionization, and, in particular, the location and geometry of the primary source of hard X-rays.

 Earlier studies \citep[e.g.,][]{wilms2001,miller2002,fabian2004,dauser2012,keck2015} have shown that steep disk irradiation profiles, also called emissivity profiles, are required to explain the observations.
-The simplest possible geometry that explains this strong focusing of the irradiation onto the inner accretion disk is the ``lamp post'' geometry \citep[e.g.,][]{martocchia1996,martocchia2002,vaughan2004,dauser2013}, where the primary source geometry is approximated as an emitting point source on the BH's spin axis.
-The success of this model in describing spectra of many sources has been interpreted in a way that the primary source cannot be significantly extended in size \citep[e.g.,][]{fabian2014,parker2015,duro2016,beuchert2017,walton2020,walton2021}, consistent with X-ray timing studies \citep{kara2016,cackett2021} and data from gravitationally lensed quasars \citep[][and therein]{vernardos2024}.
+The simplest geometry that explains this strong focusing of the irradiation onto the inner accretion disk is the ``lamp post'' geometry \citep[e.g.,][]{martocchia1996,martocchia2002,vaughan2004,dauser2013}, where the primary source geometry is approximated as an emitting point source on the BH's spin axis.
+The success of this geometry in describing spectra of many sources has been interpreted in a way that the primary source cannot be significantly extended in size \citep[e.g.,][]{fabian2014,parker2015,duro2016,beuchert2017,walton2020,walton2021}, consistent with X-ray timing studies \citep{kara2016,cackett2021} and data from gravitationally lensed quasars \citep[][and therein]{vernardos2024}.